SivilTaram/dl4c.github.io/index.md

 We are pleased to announce that Deep Learning for Code (DL4C) is returning to ICLR on **May 5, 2023**!
-The submission deadline is **February 10th, 11:59PM AOE**.
+The submission deadline is **February 12th, 11:59PM AoE**.
 The link to submit is here located [here](https://openreview.net/group?id=ICLR.cc/2023/Workshop/DL4C)

 #### News

+**Feb 10, 2023** Upon the request of the community, we have extended the submission deadline to **February 12th, 11:59PM AoE**.
+We look forward to your submissions!

 **Jan 24, 2023** We will extend the submission deadline to Feb.
 10th 23:59 AoE.
 We look forward to your submissions!